AhsanSarwar45/Qombat/README.md

 ### Steps

-1. Clone the git repository to local machine using: `git clone --recurse-submodules -j8 https://github.com/AhsanSarwar45/Qombat `
+1. Clone the git repository to local machine using: `git clone https://github.com/AhsanSarwar45/Qombat`.
+It is recommended not to use `git clone --recurse-submodules` as the project includes the EASTL library which has infinitely-recursive submodules.
+2. Initialize all the submodules using `git submodule update --init`.
+3. Initialize the EASTL submodules using `cd Engine/Vendor/EASTL` and then `git submodule update --init`.
-2. You can now build either using the terminal or VSCode.
+4. You can now build either using the terminal or VSCode.

 <!-- ### Using terminal